Toyota Toyota Prius Insurance Rates

 - Should I put collision coverage on all my vehicles?

-Understanding the coverages of your car insurance policy helps when choosing the right coverages for your vehicles.
-Policy terminology can be impossible to understand and nobody wants to actually read their policy.
+Understanding the coverage of your car insurance policy helps when choosing the right coverage for your vehicles.
+Policy terminology can be impossible to understand and nobody wants to actually read their policies.

-Comprehensive coverage – This pays to fix your vehicle from damage that is not covered by collision coverage.
-You need to pay your deductible first then your comprehensive coverage will pay.
+Comprehensive coverage – This pays to fix your vehicle for damage that is not covered by collision coverage.
+You need to pay your deductible first, then your comprehensive coverage will pay.